bcarr092/pyCovertAudio/README.md

 ### Configuration

-The cmake configuration as well as the build process require knowledge of the Python include and lib directories in order to build tests as well as the libraries that pyCovertAudio relies upon.
+The cmake configuration as well as the build process require knowledge of the Python include and lib directories for the Python installation that matches the platform and architecture that pyCovertAudio is being built for in order to build all tests as well as the main library that pyCovertAudio.py relies upon.

-Locate both of these directories and set the following three environment variables:
+Locate the appropriate Python include and lib directories and set the following three environment variables:

 * **PYTHON_BIN**: Set this to the directory that contains the python binary (e.g., /usr/local/bin, C:\python27)
 * **PYTHON_INCLUDE**: Set this to Python's include directory (e.g., C:\python27\include) that includes Python.h